soyunomas/Dynamic-SciFi-Dashboard-Kit/docs/USAGE_GUIDE.md

 *   `DSDK_CLASSES.TEXT_SUCCESS`
 *   `DSDK_CLASSES.TEXT_INFO`

+It also contains the base classes for panels and their internal components, which can be useful for more advanced styling or for interacting with specific elements if necessary (although interaction is generally done through panel methods).

 ## 5. Advanced Customization (CSS)

 The appearance of the panels is primarily controlled by CSS variables (Custom Properties) defined in `DynamicSciFiDashboardKit.css` within the `:root` selector.
 You can override these variables in your own CSS file to customize the color palette, fonts, etc.